 Joyriding is generally considered a grand theft offense.
 A theft occurs when someone:

 - Knowingly obtains or uses the property of another

 - With the intent to, either temporarily or permanently deprive the person of a right to the property or a benefit from the property

 - Appropriates the property to their own use or to the use of any person not entitled to use the property

-- Good faith belief refers to intent.
-Florida law requires prosecutors to prove that the person intended to steal the vehicle.
+- Lack of intent.
+State law requires prosecutors to prove that the person intended to steal the vehicle.
 If someone had a good faith belief that they had a right to use the vehicle – or that the owner consented, then intent to steal it does not exist.

-- Mistake of fact refers to not understanding that a certain action or inaction was against the law
+- Arguing that there was a mistake of fact, which refers to someone not understanding that a certain action or inaction was against the law

-- Necessity refers to conduct which may have been necessary to prevent some greater harm
+- Arguing that there was a necessity, which refers to conduct that may have been necessary to prevent some greater harm

-An experienced Fort Lauderdale joyriding lawyer can determine which legal defenses apply to joyriding offenses.
-They can also evaluate whether the potential exists to have those charges dismissed for first-time offenders who may be able to participate in a diversion program or perform community service in lieu of facing criminal grand theft penalties.
-Florida joyriding can have serious consequences – especially to young adults who are typically charged with these types of offenses.
-If you or your child is facing Florida grand theft charges, contact an experienced Ft.
-Lauderdale joyriding lawyer.
+An experienced Ft.
+Lauderdale joyriding lawyer could determine which legal defenses apply to your specific offense.
+We team could also evaluate whether the potential exists to have those charges dismissed for first-time offenders who may be able to participate in a diversion program or perform community service in lieu of facing criminal grand theft penalties.
+Joyriding can have serious consequences – especially to young adults who are typically charged with these types of offenses.
+If you or your child is facing these charges, contact Leifert & Leifert today.